How to haggle - tips for negotiating a better deal

 It’s a fact: haggling doesn’t come naturally to everyone.
-There might be a hundred reasons why you don’t haggle on big purchases, or on things like your credit cards, home loan or insurance - you may think it’s embarrassing, or not worth the time, or maybe you just don’t know where to start.
+There might be a hundred reasons why you don’t haggle on big purchases, or on things like your credit cards, home loan or insurance or NBN plan - you may think it’s embarrassing, or not worth the time, or maybe you just don’t know where to start.

 Well, that’s why Mozo has rounded up some of the top tips for negotiating a better deal.
 Try these ten things next time you’re about to make a big spend and you’ll be haggling like a pro in no time!